ucsd-cse30-f17/pa4-public/README.md

 #### 1. Understanding bad implementations

-Match each of the descriptions to one of the bst#.o files given to you in bad_impls/ directory.
+Match each of the descriptions to one of the bad implementation bst#.o files given to you.
 You should write good tests in part 4, and use those tests to figure out which files match up to which errors.

 Format your answer as a comma-separated list of the letters (i.e. "B, C, E, D, ..."), where the first corresponds to bst1, the second to bst2, and so on.